 (Today’s post is co-authored with Veronica Irastorza, who is a graduate of UC Berkeley’s Goldman School of Public Policy and former Undersecretary of Energy in Mexico.
 Veronica is Associate Director at NERA Economic Consulting.)

 The winning bids in the latest Mexican renewables auctions were below two cents per kilowatt hour.
-Are renewables really this cheap?

 The latest good news on renewable electricity generation comes from Mexico, where results were just announced for the country’s third renewables auction for large-scale projects.
 After average winning bids in April and September of last year of 4.8 cents and 3.3 cents, the average winning bids in 2017 were 2.1 cents per kilowatt hour.
 The list of winners includes both solar and wind projects, and represents a total expected investment of $2.4 billion.